Back to Resources

 Tax Deregistration: The Step Most People Miss

 Tax deregistration is one of the most important steps in the closure process, and the one most commonly overlooked or delayed.
+Missing the deadlines here creates penalties that continue to grow even after your business has stopped operating.

 File all outstanding tax returns before or simultaneously with your deregistration application.
 The FTA will not process a deregistration if returns are missing.